Updated rankings for 2021!

 Ergonomic Kneeling Chairs- Brief History

 Kneeling chairs are nothing new.
-They’ve been around since about 1979 when Norwegian designers like Hans Christian Mengshoel and Peter Opsvik first introduced ergonomic kneeling chairs to the market.
+They’ve been around since about 1979 when Norwegian designers like Hans Christian Mengshoel and Peter Opsvik first introduced them to the market.
 Since then, there have been all kinds of variations on the theme.
 Some look a bit like standard office task chairs, complete with casters, adjustable height, and the mesh-and-metal look that’s so popular in ergonomic office furniture.
 Other models use natural wood, textured fabrics and sleek Scandinavian design.
 Some of the best ergonomic kneeling chairs combine great function with a beautiful modern aesthetic to give you the best of both worlds.

 Things to Consider when purchasing an Ergonomic Kneeling Chair